Alia Issa

-Alia Issa (born 2001) is one of the six refugees in the Refugee Paralympic Team at the 2020 Summer Paralympics who competed at the delayed Tokyo Paralympics.
+Alia Issa (born 4 January 2001) is one of the six refugees in the Refugee Paralympic Team at the 2020 Summer Paralympics who competed at the delayed Tokyo Paralympics.
 Issa is based in Athens.
 She was the first woman parathlete to represent refugees when she competed in the club throw.
 The day before the opening ceremony it was decided that there would be two flag carriers and that they would be Issa and Abbas Karimi.
 Issa came eighth in the club throw.

 Life

 Issa was born in Greece in 2001.
 Her father, Mohament Issa, and her mother, Fatima Najjar, were refugees from Syria.
 Her father had arrived first in Greece where he worked as a tailor.
 After four years, he had sufficient funds to pay for Issa's mother and their children to join him in 2000.
 In the following year, Issa was born.
 When she was four years old, she became ill with an infection that caused brain damage, resulting in physical and intellectual impairments.

-Issa suffered discrimination at primary school, but she knew that her father had ambitions for her and wanted her to be a doctor.
+As she was the daughter of refugees, she has no right to be a Greek citizen.
+Therefore, she cannot compete for the country where she was born and was a victim of discrimination at primary school, but she knew that her father had ambitions for her and wanted her to be a doctor.
 Her secondary school was reserved for people with disabilities so the bullying and teasing ended.
 It was at this school that she discovered physical education.
 One of the first sports she tried was boccia, but the coach noticed her strength and had her try throwing things.
 Issa became a regular at the Tyrtaios Sports Club for the disabled.
 She is unusual in her status as a female athlete; a scheme in Greece to encourage disabled athletes has attracted fifty men but only a few women like Issa.

 When Issa was sixteen, her father died in Norway where he had gone to try to recover from cancer.
 Issa's elder sister was married and living in Norway.
 In time, the whole family returned to Greece as they could not stay in Norway.
-In Greece the family officially became refugees.
+In Greece the family officially became refugees, but her can't compete at the Greece team.